 Management Practices — Changes in the management of agricultural production in the context of environmental programs, e.g., nutrient or manure management, integrated pest management, irrigation management, tillage or residue management, grazing management, etc.

 Mandatory Funding – Funding not controlled by annual decisions of Congress in the annual appropriation bills.
 These funds are automatically obligated by virtue of previously-enacted laws.
-In the farm bill context, commodity programs, food stamps, many conservation programs, and some research, rural development, and renewable energy programs receive mandatory funding through the farm bill.
+In the farm bill context, commodity programs, SNAP (food stamps), many conservation programs, and some research, marketing, rural development, and renewable energy programs receive mandatory funding through the farm bill.
 Also referred to as “direct” spending.
-“Entitlement” programs represent a specific type of mandatory spending.
-Commodity programs and food stamps, as well as Social Security and Medicare, are examples of entitlement programs.
+“Entitlement” programs represent a specific type of mandatory spending in which recipients who qualify are entitled to the benefit without a specified funding limit for the program.
+Commodity programs and SNAP (food stamps), as well as Social Security and Medicare, are examples of entitlement programs.

 Matching Funds — Funds that a grant recipient must provide from their own funds or from another source as a condition for receiving grant funds from a particular federal program.
 For some federal programs, matching funds may be “in cash” or “in kind” or in a combination.
 Many federal programs prohibit the match from being funding from another federal program.

-National Institute for Food and Agriculture (NIFA) – The 2008 Farm Bill changes the name of USDA’s Cooperative State Research, Education, and Extension Service (CSREES) to NIFA beginning October 1, 2009.
-NIFA is to be headed by a scientist appointed by the President as NIFA Director for a 6 year term.
-The Director will report directly to the Secretary rather than through the Under Secretary for Research, Education and Extension.
+National Institute for Food and Agriculture (NIFA) – The extramural research agency within the U.S. Department of Agriculture that administers competitive grants programs that fund agricultural research, education, and extension.
+The 2008 Farm Bill changes the name of USDA’s Cooperative State Research, Education, and Extension Service (CSREES) to NIFA beginning October 1, 2009.
+A scientist appointed by the President as NIFA Director for a 6-year term heads NIFA.
+The Director reports directly to the Secretary rather than through the Under Secretary for Research, Education and Extension.

 National Organic Program –USDA organic regulatory program for organic agriculture, established under the Organic Foods Production Act of 1990 (part of the 1990 Farm Bill), that sets production, handling, and labeling standards for organic agricultural products.
 The NOP also accredits the certifying agents (foreign and domestic) who inspect organic production and handling operations to certify that they meet USDA standards.